-Divi Builder probably is the best WordPress page builder plugin for agencies.
+Divi Builder is maybe the best WordPress page builder plugin for agencies.
 We said so because its license allows you to use it for as many websites as you want.
-In other words, you can create websites for all of your clients with only a single license.
-Each website can have a unique API key for update needs.
-If you want to use it for personal use, you might love the fact that the licensing applied by Elegant Themes (the developer of Divi Builder) also allows you to download two useful WordPress marketing plugins: Bloom and Monarch.
+In other words, you can create websites for all your clients with only a single license.
+Each website can have a unique API key for update needs as well.

 Are there other reasons to use Divi Builder?
 Read on to learn more.